-Section 12: Decertification of bargaining agent
+Section 11: Decertification of bargaining agent

-(a) The filing of a petition signed by thirty percent (30%) or more of the Eligible Employees in a bargaining unit seeking the decertification of a certified labor organization, will result in a secret ballot election to be held thirty (30) days from the presentation of the petition.

-(b) The election shall be conducted by an election officer.
+- (a) The filing of a petition signed by thirty percent (30%) or more of the Eligible Employees in a bargaining unit seeking the decertification of a certified union, will result in a secret ballot election to be held 30 days from the presentation of the petition. - (b) The election shall be conducted by an election officer.
 The election officer shall be a member of the Tribal Labor Panel chosen pursuant to the dispute resolution provisions herein.
 All questions concerning the decertification of the labor organization shall be resolved by an election officer.
-The election officer shall be chosen upon notification to the Tribe and the labor organization of the intent of the Eligible Employees to present a decertification petition, and the same election officer shall preside thereafter for all proceedings under the request for decertification; provided however that if the election officer resigns, dies or is incapacitated for any other reason from performing the functions of this office, a substitute election officer shall be selected in accordance with the dispute resolution provisions herein.
+The election officer shall be chosen upon notification to the Tribe and the union of the intent of the employees to present a decertification petition, and the same election officer shall preside thereafter for all proceedings under the request for decertification; provided however that if the election officer resigns, dies or is incapacitated for any other reason from performing the functions of

-(c) The election officer shall order the labor organization decertified as the exclusive collective bargaining representative if a majority of the Eligible Employees voting in a secret ballot election that the election officer determines to have been conducted fairly vote to decertify the labor organization.
-If the election officer determines that the election was conducted unfairly due to misconduct by the Tribe and/or employer or the labor organization, the election officer may order a re-run election or dismiss the decertification petition.

-(d) A decertification proceeding may not begin until one (1) year after the certification of a labor organization if there is no collective bargaining agreement.
-Where there is a collective bargaining agreement, a decertification petition may only be filed no more than ninety (90) days and no less than sixty (60) days prior to the expiration of a collective bargaining agreement.
-A decertification petition may be filed anytime after the expiration of a collective bargaining agreement.

-(e) The Tribe or the labor organization may appeal any decision rendered after the date of the election by the election officer to a three (3) member panel of the Tribal Labor Panel mutually chosen by both parties.
+- this office, a substitute election officer shall be selected in accordance with the dispute resolution provisions herein. - (c) The election officer shall order the labor organization decertified as the exclusive collective bargaining representative if a majority of the employees voting in a secret ballot election that the election officer determines to have been conducted fairly vote to decertify the labor organization.
+If the election officer determines that the election was conducted unfairly due to misconduct by the Tribe and/or employer or the union, the election officer may order a re-run election or dismiss the decertification petition. - (d) A decertification proceeding may not begin until one (1) year after the certification of a labor union if there is no collective bargaining agreement.
+Where there is a collective bargaining agreement, a decertification petition may only be filed no more than 90 days and no less than 60 days prior to the expiration of a collective bargaining agreement.
+A decertification petition may be filed anytime after the expiration of a collective bargaining agreement. - (e) The Tribe or the union may appeal any decision rendered after the date of the election by the election officer to a three (3) member panel of the Tribal Labor Panel mutually chosen by both parties.

-Section 13: Binding dispute resolution mechanism
+Section 12: Binding dispute resolution mechanism

-(a) All issues shall be resolved exclusively through the binding dispute resolution mechanisms herein, with the exception of a collective bargaining negotiation impasse.

-(b) The first level of binding dispute resolution for all matters related to organizing, election procedures, alleged unfair labor practices, and discharge of Eligible Employees shall be an appeal to a designated tribal forum such as a Tribal Council, Business Committee, or Grievance Board.
+- (a) All issues shall be resolved exclusively through the binding dispute resolution mechanisms herein, with the exception of a collective bargaining negotiation impasse, which shall only go through the first level of binding dispute resolution. - (b) The first level of binding dispute resolution for all matters related to organizing, election procedures, alleged unfair labor practices, and discharge of Eligible Employees shall be an appeal to a designated tribal forum such as a Tribal Council, Business Committee, or Grievance Board.

 The parties agree to pursue in good faith the expeditious resolution of these matters within strict time limits.
-All matters related to organizing, election procedures and alleged unfair labor practices prior to the labor organization becoming certified as the collective bargaining representative of bargaining unit Eligible Employees, shall be resolved by the designated tribal forum within thirty (30) working days.
-These time limits may not be extended without the agreement of both parties.
+The time limits may not be extended without the agreement of both parties.
 In the absence of a mutually satisfactory resolution, either party may proceed to the independent binding dispute resolution set forth below.
+The agreed upon time limits are set forth as follows: